-Customers are sometimes unhappy with the status of their accounts or the service they’re provided.
-They may call you and voice their displeasure, but it’s not technically considered a complaint.
-By law, a complaint is defined as criticism or dissatisfaction submitted in writing.
+Customers are sometimes unhappy with the status of their accounts or the service they’re receiving.
+They may call and express dissatisfaction, but that isn’t automatically treated as a formal complaint.
+Under the rules, a complaint is criticism or dissatisfaction submitted in writing.

-When a representative receives a complaint, they must document and submit it to their principal (supervisor).
-Next, the principal works with the registered representative to resolve the issue on behalf of the customer.
+When a representative receives a written complaint, they must document it and submit it to their principal (supervisor).
+The principal then works with the registered representative to resolve the issue on the customer’s behalf.

-‘In writing’ could be in letter form sent through the mail, e-mail, text, or instant message.
-Because of this rule, many brokerage firms limit the ways their representatives communicate with their customers.
-If your firm does not allow you to give out your personal phone number to customers, this is probably why!
+“In writing” can include a mailed letter, e-mail, text, or instant message.
+Because of this, many brokerage firms limit how representatives communicate with customers.
+For example, if your firm doesn’t allow you to share your personal phone number, this is often part of the reason.

-The modern digital world creates complications for many firms, especially with social media.
-If a customer complains by tweeting or posting a complaint on Facebook, does it count as a complaint?
-Generally speaking, FINRA applies its normal rules in the same way with social media.
-A tweet may seem harmless, but it’s technically in writing, which requires the firm to follow the same protocols discussed above.
+Modern communication creates additional complications, especially with social media.
+If a customer complains by tweeting or posting on Facebook, does it count as a complaint?
+Generally, FINRA applies its normal rules in the same way with social media.
+A tweet may feel informal, but it’s still “in writing,” so the firm must follow the same protocols.

-In a perfect world, all valid complaints would be handled responsibly and ethically, potentially leading to fee reimbursements or restitution if any wrongdoing legitimately occurred.
-Unfortunately, that doesn’t always occur.
-If the firm’s handling of a complaint does not satisfy the customer, three options remain: a lawsuit, mediation, or arbitration.
+Ideally, valid complaints are handled responsibly and ethically.
+If wrongdoing occurred, that could include fee reimbursements or restitution.
+In practice, that doesn’t always happen.
+If the firm’s response doesn’t satisfy the customer, three options remain: a lawsuit, mediation, or arbitration.

-A lawsuit may only occur if the customer did not sign an arbitration agreement*.
-This is very rare; most financial firms require an arbitration agreement to be signed in order to open an account.
-Customers are not legally required to sign them, but firms can make arbitration agreements a conditional requirement to open accounts.
-If an arbitration agreement has been signed, the investor will take their complaint to FINRA’s arbitration and mediation system.
+A lawsuit may occur only if the customer did not sign an arbitration agreement*.
+This is rare because most firms require an arbitration agreement as a condition of opening an account.
+Customers aren’t legally required to sign, but firms can make signing a requirement to open the account.
+If an arbitration agreement has been signed, the investor must take the dispute to FINRA’s arbitration and mediation system.

 *Think of arbitration as a “private court,” which tends to be more cost-effective and efficient.
 An arbitration agreement legally prevents an investor from filing a traditional lawsuit against a financial firm.

-If the two sides (customer and firm) are cordial and willing to negotiate, mediation will likely be their first step toward resolution.
+If the customer and firm are willing to negotiate, mediation is often the first step.
 Mediation is a voluntary process that’s usually more cost-efficient and informal than arbitration.
-A mediator is mutually chosen, who then works to help the two sides come to a negotiated agreement to resolve the dispute.
-Best case scenario, both sides come to an agreement, which may involve monetary compensation.
-Any agreement made is also private, requiring no public disclosure.
-However, either side may withdraw from mediation at any point and no agreement is legally binding.
-Mediation essentially is a glorified negotiation with a third party (the mediator) facilitating the process.
+The parties mutually choose a mediator, who helps them work toward a negotiated agreement to resolve the dispute.
+If they reach an agreement, it may include monetary compensation.
+Any agreement is private and doesn’t require public disclosure.
+However, either side may withdraw from mediation at any point, and no agreement is legally binding.
+Mediation is essentially a negotiation facilitated by a neutral third party.

-If no agreement can be made in mediation, or if either side does not agree to mediation, arbitration is the only remaining option.
-Arbitration is a formal process very similar to a lawsuit.
-Instead of a judge, FINRA-provided arbitrators listen to the arguments and facts presented by both sides.
-Neither party can withdraw from this process once started, and any decision made by the arbitrator(s) is legally binding and cannot be appealed.
-Additionally, the results are made public on FINRA’s website, although the hearing itself is private.
+If mediation doesn’t produce an agreement - or if either side refuses mediation - arbitration is the remaining option.
+Arbitration is a formal process similar to a lawsuit.
+Instead of a judge, FINRA-provided arbitrators hear the arguments and review the facts presented by both sides.
+Once arbitration begins, neither party can withdraw.
+The arbitrator(s) issue a decision that is legally binding and cannot be appealed.
+The hearing itself is private, but the results are made public on FINRA’s website.

-While we’ve discussed arbitration in terms of disputes between firms and customers, the same process can involve disputes between two or more firms, or firms and their employees.
-The Code of Arbitration applies to intra-industry disputes, which prevents firms and/or registered representatives from filing lawsuits against each other.
-With the exception of complaints relating to sexual harassment and discrimination*, all disputes within the financial industry are handled through FINRA’s binding arbitration system.
+Although we’ve described arbitration in the context of customer disputes, the same process can apply to disputes between two or more firms, or between firms and their employees.
+The Code of Arbitration applies to intra-industry disputes and generally prevents firms and/or registered representatives from filing lawsuits against each other.
+With the exception of complaints relating to sexual harassment and discrimination*, disputes within the financial industry are handled through FINRA’s binding arbitration system.

 *Representatives may file lawsuits related to sexual harassment and discrimination.